Frequently Asked Questions

-If it is an emergency outside of normal working hours, and is unsafe to wait until the next day, please call our office at 0141 212 0825 and leave a voicemail once prompted.
-Please refer to the below “Emergency & General Maintenance” document below for immediate advice and contact details.
+If it is an emergency outside of normal working hours, and is unsafe to wait until the next day, please refer to the below “Emergency & General Maintenance” document below for immediate advice and contact details.
 All emergency maintenance issues should be submitted through Arthur detailing the fault and what action you took.

-If the issue is not an emergency, please use the form below and give a detailed description of the problem.
+If the issue is not an emergency, please raise an issue through Arthur with a detailed description and photos.
 You can also refer to the “Emergency & General Maintenance” and “FAQ” documents below for advice.